3x071c/lsg-remix/README.md

 Impatient?
 Spin up a GitPod environment in seconds and you're good to go:
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/3x071c/lsg)

+> NOTE: GitPod environments are largely untested.
+Please provide feedback and take a look at the guide below if things break unexpectedly.

 ## Get Started 💨

 Make sure you have the latest version of [Node.js](https://nodejs.org/) and NPM (the Node package manager, which should ship with it) installed: